-2023 VILLAGE OF SOUTH HOLLAND VIOLATIONS SUMMARY TABLE
+2024 VILLAGE OF SOUTH HOLLAND VIOLATIONS SUMMARY TABLE

-Consumer Confidence Rule The Consumer Confidence Rule require reports on the quality of the water del • ems to prepare and p rovide to their customers annual consumer confidence Violation Type Violation Begin Violation End Violation Explanation CCR ADEQUACY/AVAILABILITY/CONTENT 12/01/2023 2023 We failed to provide to you, our drinking water customers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.
-CCR Report 7/1/2022 2022 We failed to provide to you, our drinking water customers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.
+Consumer Confidence Rule

+The Consumer Confidence Rule requires community water systems to prepare and provide to their customers annual consumer confidence reports on the quality of the water delivered by the system.

+Violation Type Violation Begin Violation End Violation Explanation CCR ADEQUACY/AVAILABILITY/CONTENT 12/01/2023 06/11/2024 We failed to provide to you, our drinking water customers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.
+CCR ADEQUACY/AVAILABILITY/CONTENT 7/1/2024 2024 We failed to provide to you, our drinking water customers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.